Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Picasso, one of the world’s greatest artists of all time, has painted and sculpted many very moving paintings.
 Many of his works have anti-war themes.
-He had a strong love for Spain and a hatred for the Civil War that began there.
+He had a strong love for Spain and a hatred for the Spanish Civil War.
 Although he moved to France and lived most of his adult life there, he felt a strong connection to the political downfall of Spain as a result of the dictatorship of Francisco Franco.
 In response to this, he did many anti-war paintings.
 His most famous painting was one of those named Guernica.
 Guernica is rich with history, artistry, and emotion; therefore, it will be a powerful anti-war statement for years to come.

 Pablo Picasso did not plan to be a political artist.
 In 1937, the World’s Fair was going to take place in the Spanish Pavilion to showcase the significant advancements in technology that had taken place over the past decade.
-The government wanted people to feel positive about their futures.
+The government wanted people to feel optimistic about their futures.
 The Republican Government of Spain wanted the actual, current state of Europe to be told, to contradict the uplifting message of great technology.
 They hired Picasso to paint a mural for their building and present it at the 1937 World’s Fair.
-They hoped that it would become the centerpiece and cause people to realize that despite the significant advancements in technology, Spain was in desperate need of a revolution.
+They hoped that it would become the centerpiece and cause people to realize that Spain was in desperate need of a revolution despite the significant advancements in technology.

 When he was asked to paint for this event, he was hesitant because he hadn’t yet painted any political paintings.
 He worked on a project without passion for two months.
 On May 1, 1937, he found his inspiration after hearing the devastating news of what had happened to his home country just a few days earlier.
 He scrapped the old project and frantically began a new one: the Guernica.